 Each module has guided reading plus a 1000 word assignment.

-UPGRADE: After successful completion of this course, you can upgrade to the Diploma in Resilience Coaching or the Integrated Diploma in Resilience and Wellness Coaching.
-The fee for the upgrade is either Diploma minus the cost of the Certificate.
+UPGRADE: After successful completion of this course, you can upgrade to the Diploma in Life Coaching Skills.
+The fee for the upgrade is the Diploma minus the cost of the Certificate.
+The coaching certificates provide the underpinning theory only.
+The diplomas provide:

-You may like to purchase my latest publication Resilience Coaching Toolkit published by Pavilion Publishing and Media available from Amazon
+You may like to purchase Laurel Alexander’s latest publication Resilience Coaching Toolkit (certified by CPD Certification Service) published by Pavilion Publishing and Media available from Amazon

 Your fee of £699 includes: